top of page

 The rates of anxiety are likely even higher, though less often reported.

-Adoptive parents, step-parents, and same-sex partners can also struggle with emotional overwhelm and identity shifts after a child enters the home.
+And it’s not just biological fathers.
+Adoptive parents, step-parents, and same-sex partners can also experience emotional overwhelm and identity shifts after welcoming a child.

 ree

-Perinatal mental health struggles in dads and partners don’t always show up the same way they do in new moms.
-You might not cry all the time or say you feel “sad.”
+Perinatal mental health struggles in dads and partners don’t always look like they do in new moms.

 Instead, you might notice: